suryakolachana/Optimizing-Chicago-Transporation-with-Apache-Kafka/README.md

 ### Step 1: Create Kafka Producers
 The first step in our plan is to configure the train stations to emit some of the events that we need.
 The CTA has placed a sensor on each side of every train station that can be programmed to take an action whenever a train arrives at the station.

-To accomplish this, you must complete the following tasks:
+To accomplish this, we must complete the following tasks:

 1. Complete the code in `producers/models/producer.py`
 1. Define a `value` schema for the arrival event in `producers/models/schemas/arrival_value.json` with the following attributes